erszcz/msc-thesis/dfly-multiboot.md

 Thanks to `dloader`'s ambivalence as to the values of these addresses, we can safely adjust them in any way required by GRUB.
-One thing to keep in mind, though, is not to introduce extra program headers, as that `dloader` won't be able to handle.
+One thing to keep in mind, though, is not to introduce extra program headers, as `dloader` won't be able to handle it.

 The only thing required to adjust the load addresses is overriding the load address of the first output section in the linker script.